petershin/liferay-learn/docs/liferay-cloud/latest/en/build-and-deploy/understanding-deployment-types.md

 The volumes stored in NFS are also available to all `Deployment` type services.
 NFS is used out-of-the-box for the `Liferay` and `Backup` services to share access to the document library.
 See [Configuring Persistent File System Volumes](./configuring-persistent-file-storage-volumes.md) for more information on configuring volumes for NFS.

-`StatefulSet` type services instead have a dedicated SSD for all volume storage.
+`StatefulSet` type services have a dedicated SSD for all volume storage.
 The dedicated SSD available to `StatefulSet` type services is not accessible to other services.
 Volumes stored on the SSD also persist on re-deployment and after service deletion.
 In clustered `StatefulSet` services, each instance has a different volume.

 ## How Liferay Cloud's Services are Configured